-Less than half of respondents (37.8%) reported knowing how to access caregiver support and education.
-Increases in the number of older adults who need caregiver assistance will continue to grow.
-Most respondents had not used any of the Caregiver Support/Education services but over 70% of those using the services reported that they were satisfied or highly satisfied.
+Most of respondents (78%) reported knowing how to access caregiver support and education.
+Increases in the number of older adults who need caregiver assistance will continue to grow as the Baby Boom Generation ages.
+Most respondents had not used any of the Caregiver Support/Education services but all of those using the services reported that they were satisfied or highly satisfied.